The Student Empowerment Fund provides capital for lower-rate private loans to make education

 For more information on how student loans work, and how to successfully pay off student loans, visit the Illinois Treasurer financial literacy page!

-The Illinois Partnership Loan is the product empowered by the partnership between the STO and ISL Education Lending (ISL).
+The Office of the Illinois State Treasurer partners with ISL Education Lending (ISL) to offer two products: the Illinois Partnership Loan and the Illinois College Family Loan.
+These Illinois products offer a new option to meet gaps in college financing.
 ISL is a nonprofit education lending organization with a spotless record and strong student borrower protections.
-The STO will provide low-cost capital to ISL to provide low-interest rate loans to Illinois residents attending Illinois institutions of higher education.
+The Office of the Illinois State Treasurer will provide low-cost capital to ISL to provide lower-interest rate private student loans to Illinois residents attending Illinois institutions of higher education.

-The Illinois Partnership Loan program offers loans with no fees, flexible in-school payment options, and an interest rate cap at 7%.
+The Illinois Partnership Loan and the Illinois College Family Loan offer private student loans with no fees, flexible in-school payment options, and an interest rate cap at 7%.
 The Illinois Partnership Loan will be offered to all Illinois residents attending a not-for-profit Illinois institution.

 We would like to encourage borrowers to max out federal loans before pursuing any of ours.
 Learn More